fruition-partners/filesync/README.md

         // maps a root (project) folder to an instance "roots": {
             "c:/dev/project_a": {                   // full path to root folder
-                                                    // on Windows, ensure that forward slases are used!
+                                                    // on Windows, ensure that forward slashes are used!
                 "host": "demo001.service-now.com",  // instance host name
                 "user": "admin",                    // instance credentials
                 "pass": "admin"                     // encoded to auth key and re-saved at runtime